pnts/methodandmatter/source/writing/essays/beginning-together.html.md

 	4. **Know:** How will you know that this conversation has been useful?
 6. **Begin.** If you both feel satisfied with the focus and the outcomes, ask them where they would like to start.
 Let them choose what feels important, and start the conversation with, "Where shall we start?"

-Once you begin the conversation, ​[curiosity](https://methodandmatter.com/words-make-worlds/006/)​, [optimism](https://methodandmatter.com/words-make-worlds/005/)​, and ​[using your attention intentionally​](https://methodandmatter.com/words-make-worlds/004/) will take you through the rest.
+Once you begin the conversation, ​[curiosity](https://methodandmatter.com/essays/curiosity)​, [optimism](https://methodandmatter.com/essays/optimism)​, and ​[using your attention intentionally​](https://methodandmatter.com/essays/the-loop-of-awareness) will take you through the rest.

----

-I wish you clear, focused, and easeful beginnings.
-Thank you for being here, see you in two weeks! 🙌